Social Media Fundamentals

 (good and bad) are happening online… whether you like it or not.
 You must be part of that conversation.

 Small business owners and sales professionals can grow their businesses by creating a Facebook page.
-Schedule a few minutes every day to post a short update with information on trends or tips that your audience will find valuable.
+Schedule a few minutes daily to post a short update with information on trends or tips that your audience will find valuable.
 This will help them get to know you and your business better.
 Avoid the temptation of aggressively selling your products and services.

-When I’m facilitating sales workshops for small office and home office (SOHO) entrepreneurs, I encourage them to invite their target customers to become fans their Facebook pages to join discussions of issues within their industry, get the inside scoop on upcoming related events, and check out photos of past events.
+When I’m facilitating sales workshops for small office and home office (SOHO) entrepreneurs, I encourage them to invite their target customers to become fans on their Facebook pages to join discussions of issues within their industry, get the inside scoop on upcoming related events, and check out photos of past events.
 This helps position SOHO entrepreneurs as valuable and trusted resources.

 When I’m delivering in-house sales training for SMEs and MNCs, I suggest each of their sales professionals create a Twitter account and tweet about time-sensitive offers or events that would genuinely interest their followers.
 An analysis of 2,000 tweets over a 2-week period in August 2009 separated them into the following six categories: pointless babble (41%),